Amplified music a sticking point for Rombauer winery request to Napa County

 The winery is participating in the county’s voluntary code compliance program to correct use permit violations.
 It is approved to have 34 full-time and part-time employees, has 70 and asked to have 81.
 It is approved to have 74 parking spaces, has 79 and wants the extra five to remain.

-Rombauer Vineyards also asked for a number of other changes.
+Rombauer Vineyards also asked for other changes.
 It wants to increase its marketing event guests from 3,300 to 4,710 annually, though events would remain at 55 and daily visitation would remain capped at 400 guests.
 It asked to have a picnic area.

 Rombauer Vineyards last October had an easier time before the Planning Commission.
 It quickly won a big wine production increase, not for its Upvalley winery under discussion last Wednesday, but at the warehouse it has in the south county airport industrial area.